Watches You Should Know

 Even better is that these watches are often very well priced — just don’t be confused by the fact that the brand has also gone by the names “A.I.
 Wajs,” “OW,” and “OWZ,” and watches they produced for militaries sometimes have no brand name at all on their dials.
 The brand’s sales and distribution model was also interesting, stocking their watches at military base exchange stores (“PXs”) as well as selling from Switzerland directly to consumers in the US and UK via mail-order.

-Like so many other watch brands, Ollech & Ways wasn’t the same after the quartz watch revolution/crisis of the 1980s and its founders have both passed away, passing the company’s reigns on to a dedicated OW collector.
+Like so many other watch brands, Ollech & Ways wasn’t the same after the quartz watch revolution/crisis of the 1980s and the company’s reigns have been passed on to a dedicated OW collector.
 The brand is not well-known today, but it produces some watches that look very much like something O&W might have made decades ago.
 Check out the OW P-101 and really neat-looking OW P-104 aviator watches on currently on the brand’s site, which, though not available for purchase yet, should be shipping “in early 2019.”